xiix0/scam/README.md

-You will not be elected to public office this year.
+You will be reincarnated as a toad; and you will be much happier.